sheidamht/sheidamht/README.md

 - HTML, CSS, JavaScript
 - Bootstrap
 - Css Preprocessor: Sass
-- Package Managers: npm , yarn
 - React
 - Responsive Design
 - UI/UX Design
 - AutoCAD
-- Adobe Illustrator
-- Canva
-- GraphQL
-- Webflow
 - Marvelous Designer
 - Blender
 - Advanced Excel
 - Proficient in English, German and Turkish languages..
 - I also have skills in working with Adobe Photoshop

- -An additional skill I have is that I can also sing 👻
+ I can also sing and swim 👻

 🩷 Let's Connect: